serverless/serverless/docs/dashboard/cicd/README.md

 1. **Deployment Profile must include an AWS Access Role**.
 When Serverless automatically deploys your service, it must be granted permission to your AWS account.
 This permission is granted by deploying to a stage which has an AWS Access Role configured in it’s deployment profile.
 This enables Serverless to automatically generate short-lived AWS Access Keys used to authenticate during the deployment.
 [Learn how to setup the AWS Access Role](/framework/docs/dashboard/access-roles/).
 2. **Must have your Serverless Framework project checked into Github**.
 Currently only Github is supported as a VCS provider.
 Your project, including the serverless.yml file, must be checked into the repo.
 3. **Must be deployed on AWS**.
 The dashboard currently only supports AWS as a cloud service provider.
 Other cloud service providers are a work in progress.
-4. **Must use the Node runtime**.
-Currently only Serverless Framework projects using the Node runtime are supported.
+4. **Must use the Node or Python runtime**.
+Currently only Serverless Framework projects using the Node or Python runtimes are supported.
 Other runtimes are coming soon.

 ## Connect to Github